 The details of state-specific right to work laws will vary.
 However, state laws all contain remedies for violations of the laws, including civil enforcement, money damages, and injunctive relief.
 Some statues even provide for criminal penalties for the violation of right to work provisions.

-The Debate Surrounding 'Right to Work' Laws
+The Debate Surrounding "Right to Work" Laws

 Right to work laws, like many issues relating to labor unions, are hotly debated.
-Those in favor of right to work view the issue essentially as one of personal choice and freedom—that every worker should be able to choose to join a union or not.
+Those in favor of the right to work view the issue essentially as one of personal choice and freedom—that every worker should be able to choose to join a union or not.
 Some even view it through a Constitutional lens, that all have the freedom to associate with a union or not and to decide if union fees should be deducted from pay.

 Those opposed to right to work laws view them as innately "anti-union."
 Because federal law already prohibits compulsory union membership, some argue that state right to work legislation serves no other purpose beyond harming unions.
 Opponents further argue that right to work laws weaken unions' bargaining strength, which consequently lowers wages and benefits for workers.
 Some feel it unfair that these laws allow employees to benefit from unions while not contributing to union dues.

-Get Legal Advice About 'Right to Work' Laws
+Get Legal Advice About "Right to Work" Laws